Here are some of the most commonly-asked questions raised with full answers on a variety of topics. Click on the area that covers your query.

 - At worst remind us that if we were to encourage criticism of them then they would be “asking their lawyers to intervene!”

-So again, not really a productive option as without these meetings and an open communication channel with them, we would get no advanced marketplace information that we can publish that helps us all.
+So again, not really a productive option as without these meetings and an open communication channel with insurers, we would get no advanced marketplace information that we can publish that helps us all.

-So overall, the very best that we can hope to obtain from meeting them (which we do) is to try to persuade them to tell us about what they are intending to do in the future so that we can give everyone a “heads-up” on what to expect and thus enable us as members to factor any marketplace changes that we learn about into our own individual plans.
+So overall, the very best that we can hope to obtain from meeting insurers and commercial intermediaries (which we do) is to try to persuade them to tell us about what they are intending to do in the future so that we can give everyone a “heads-up” on what to expect and thus enable us as members to factor any marketplace changes that we learn about into our own individual plans.

-When meeting Bupa, AXA PPP, Nuffield, Simply Health or indeed any of them, our Physio First representatives really try to walk the line of raising legitimate complaints and in seeking information from them and (occasionally) seeing what we can do “with them” that would benefit us as members or ward off a threat (e.g. the Physio First DBS enhanced checks that as Physio First we set up to satisfy Bupa’s new demand that all private practitioners have to prove they are not a danger to children or vulnerable adults).
+When meeting Bupa, AXA PPP, Nuffield, Simply Health or indeed any of them, our Physio First representatives really try to walk the fine line of raising legitimate complaints, in seeking information from them and (occasionally) seeing what we can do “with them” that would benefit us as members or ward off a threat (e.g. the Physio First DBS enhanced checks that as Physio First we set up to satisfy Bupa’s demand that all private practitioners prove they are not a danger to children or vulnerable adults).